Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 Symptoms Of Bad Valve Seals And Piston Rings

-Unsurprisingly, you’ll notice compression- and oil-related indications when they wear or break.
+Unsurprisingly, you’ll notice compression- and oil-related signs when they wear or break.

-Here are some of the main symptoms you’ll notice when valve seals or piston rings wear or break.
+Here are some of the principal symptoms you’ll notice when valve seals or piston rings wear or break.

 • Increased oil consumption